 Since its inception in 1926, the Scholastic Aptitude Test (SAT) has encountered its fair share of controversy, from a lack of equity to skepticism regarding its validity in predicting a student’s success in college.
 Over the past few years, more and more colleges have announced a test optional or test flexible admissions policy, which does not penalize students who do not submit SAT or ACT scores.
-With the cancellation of three test dates this spring, even more schools are dropping the admissions requirement for SAT or ACT scores, if only temporarily.
+With the cancellation of three test dates in the spring of 2020, even more schools dropped the admissions requirement for SAT or ACT scores, if only temporarily.
 So why should students consider taking the test at all?
 Here’s why.

 Even if all the schools you plan on applying to have adopted test optional policies and you meet the academic requirements, we suggest you still take the SAT or ACT.
 It’s always a good idea to keep your options open, and you don’t have to submit test scores if you don’t want to.
-However, if you do submit scores to a school with a “test blind” policy, your scores will be factored into their admissions decision simply because you submitted your scores.
-If you don’t want scores to be a factor it’s best not to submit them.
+If you have already submitted scores to a test optional school but decide you do not want the SAT or ACT scores factored in to your application, you will need to be sure to select that you are applying test optional in the common app or coalition app.

 In addition to being used for admissions decisions, SAT or ACT scores can influence which scholarships you receive, or even which ones you qualify for.
 If you don’t take the SAT or ACT, your scholarship selection may be limited.
 Since merit based financial aid is determined by academic performance, SAT scores can boost the amount of aid money you receive.
 And with the high cost of a post-secondary education, every little bit helps!

-If your top schools’ admissions GPA averages are higher than yours, a competitive SAT score could improve your prospect for acceptance.
-Maybe your physics teacher didn’t give out any grade higher than a C, or your final grades dipped junior year because the school year was cut short.
+If your top schools’ average admitted GPA ranges are higher than yours, a competitive SAT score could improve your prospect for acceptance.
+Maybe your physics teacher didn’t give out any grade higher than a C, or your final grades dipped junior year because the transition back to in-person learning was a challenge.
 If your grades don’t reflect your academic abilities, you can leverage SAT or ACT scores to showcase what you are capable of.
 In this case, test scores can enhance your application by adding an additional component to your academic performance.

 Finally, if you are strongly considering community college you might wonder why you should take the SAT as it is not a requirement for admissions.
 Did you know many community colleges accept SAT or ACT scores in lieu of the entrance math and English placement tests?
 Results from these placement tests are used to determine if you are ready for college-level English and math classes; however, the SAT does that as well.
 Northern Virginia Community College accepts a minimum score of 480 on the SAT reading section for placement into college level English classes and a minimum score of 510 on the SAT Math section for placement into college level math classes.
 Keep in mind, SAT scores are only valid for two years.